mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 are usually called with two arguments. *arg0* is an MQL matching query and *arg1* defines what is to be changed/added.
-The only real difference between `update_one` and `update_many` is that `update_one` will only change the first occurence it finds if the match query is not unique.
+The only real difference between `update_one` and `update_many` is that `update_one` will only change the first occurrence it finds if the match query is not unique.
 For that reason, `update_one` is most commonly used with an `ObjectId` match key.
-For example, this segment would be a (slow) way to add a cross-reference id link to wf_TimeSeries documents with documents from a channel collection produced created by loading from an Antelope sitechan table.
+For example, this segment would be a (slow) way to add a cross-reference id link to wf_TimeSeries documents with documents from a channel collection created by loading from an Antelope sitechan table.
 It uses the foreign key "chanid" in CSS3.0 to find a record and then uses `update_one` to set the MsPASS standard cross-reference name `channel_id` in wf_TimeSeries.